 The ACA also implemented a requirement for Qualified Health Plans (QHPs) to include an annual out-of-pocket maximum set each year by the Division of Health and Human Services.
 For 2017, the annual out-of-pocket limit for an individual is \$7,350, and for a family plan is \$14,700.
 Similar to the ban on annual and lifetime caps, the out-of-pocket maximums only apply to EHB-covered services.
-If this bill were to move forward in allowing expansion of non-EHB compliant AHPs, it will also be subjecting patients with complex and chronic conditions such as MS to unaffordable cost-sharing for the medically-necessary services upon which they rely.
+If this bill were to move forward in allowing expansion of non-EHB compliant plans, it will also be subjecting patients with complex and chronic conditions such as MS to unaffordable cost-sharing for the medically-necessary services upon which they rely.
+In 2017, the average wholesale price of MS disease modifying therapies (medications used in treating the symptoms and progression of the disease) alone was \$83,688.